BNS Madhumati

 BNS Madhumati is a Sea Dragon-class patrol craft of the Bangladesh Navy.
 This vessel has been serving the Bangladesh Navy since 1998.

 Career

 Madhumati was built by Hyundai Shipyard, South Korea.
 She was originally ordered for the Coast Guard in July 1995 and delivered in October 1997.
 She was commissioned into the Bangladesh Navy on 18 February 1998.
 The ship is very similar to South Korean Coast Guard vessels, but possesses improved fire equipment and Vosper stabilizers.

-In November 2008, Madhumati along with BNS Abu Bakr and BNS Nirbhoy intercepted Myanmar Navy ships at a disputed region of Bay of Bengal where they were supporting an exploration of oil and gas fields.
+In November 2008, Madhumati along with BNS Abu Bakr and BNS Nirbhoy intercepted Myanmar Navy ships in a disputed region of the Bay of Bengal where they were supporting exploration of oil and gas fields.